tickbag/crudr/README.md

 * Supports JSON schema validation:
   * Validates updates (`PUT`) against JSON schema of data already stored, but only at the root level.
 * Support data concurrency/data revision checking via `ETag` and `If-Match` headers.
+* Supports Jwt Bearer Token authentication and claim based authorisation
+  * Access can be configured per HTTP method
+  * Options include:
+    * AllowAnonymous (no auth required)
+    * Allow anyone who's authenticated
+    * Allow if the user has a specific claim
+    * Allow if the user has a specific claim value
 * Docker Hub images for `amd64`, `arm` and `arm64` Linux.
   * Works just fine on a Raspberry Pi 3+ with Docker installed.

 ## Roadmap
 * HTTPS / SSL support
-* JWT Bearer Token authentication and authorisation support
 * Healthcheck endpoints
 * Configurable JSON schema validation depth
 * Data level access control lists (ACL)